openworm/ConnectomeToolbox/docs/Serrano_2013.md

 Pages 659-673](https://doi.org/10.1016/j.cell.2013.09.052)*

 **Summary**

-- The key defining feature of glutamatergic neurons is EAT-4/VGLUT which is present in 38 out of 118 neuron classes.
+- The key defining feature of glutamatergic neurons is EAT-4/VGLUT which is present in 38 out of 118 neuron classes.<br>
 - Data is included in WormAtlas which has been compiled into a single [dataset](https://github.com/openworm/ConnectomeToolbox/blob/main/cect/data/Modified%20celegans%20db%20dump.csv)